Idaho Pest Library

 Drosophila melanogaster

-Fruit flies are tiny tan flies with distinctive bright red eyes.
-They hover around ripening fruit, vegetables, and ferme...
+Fruit flies are tiny tan flies with bright red eyes, about 1/8 inch long.
+You'll spot them hovering around ripening frui...

 House Flies